xapax/security/transfering_files_to_windows.md

 ## VBScript

 Here is a good script to make a wget-clone in VB.

+If it doesn't work try piping it through unix2dos before copying it.

 ```
 echo strUrl = WScript.Arguments.Item(0) > wget.vbs